anssilaitila/contact-list/README.txt

 * Multiple different shortcodes/views for various use cases
 * Support for pagination
 * Contact database may be built with publicly available form
-* 6 custom fields and WYSIWYG editor
+* Custom fields and WYSIWYG editor
 * Settings available for customization
 * Send email to all contacts or contacts in a specific group
 * reCAPTCHA can be activated to public contact forms